-I relocated to Broome in 2014 from Dunsborough with my wife and 2 boys.
-I had been working in the Wine Industry in a variety of wine production and management roles mainly in the Margaret River wine region but have also been lucky enough to spend a chunk of time working in Sicily and Sothern Italy as well as bit of time spent in Mildura.
-It was time to stop and look around a little and appreciate what life had to offer after a bit of a family tragedy and an opportunity came up to work at Willie Creek.
+I initially relocated to Broome in 2014 from Dunsborough with my wife and 2 boys.
+I had been working in the Wine Industry in a variety of wine production and management roles mainly in the Margaret River wine region.
+I have also been lucky enough to spend time working in Sicily and Southern Italy as well as some time in Mildura.
+Following a family tragedy, we decided it was really time to appreciate what life had to offer and fortunately an opportunity came up to join Willie Creek Pearls.

 I like the good things in life – wine, food, fishing and rugby union.
 Above all else my family is number one.

-As a Pearling Master what does your job at Willie Creek involve?
+Aside from being the CEO, as a Pearling Master what does your job at Willie Creek Pearls involve?

 I am responsible for all commercial pearling operations and disseminating the world of pearling to our staff and the world at large.
 I look after the shell stocks and the various groups (cohorts) so that they are handled and managed to get the best outcome in terms of resultant pearl quality and long-term productivity of the group.
 Being the Pearling Master means I am also the delegated person in our company to handle a number of process and documents with the Department of Fisheries.

-My role is very hands on and I engage our staff at various stages to assist, which includes tour guides all the way through to our Managing Director, Robert Banfield.
+My role is very hands on and I engage assistance from our entire team, including our tour guides all the way through to our Managing Director, Robert Banfield.

 What is your favourite part about Pearl Farming?

-In a general sense, it’s the concept that you have a tangible object that through various process you can create something else.
-Along the journey there are obstacles and various changes to conditions / situations which, when combined with the tyranny of time, means that you need to adapt and change what you’re doing to try and maximise the outcome – short and long term.
-In a physical sense it’s about being on and interacting with the ocean environment.
+In a general sense, it’s the concept that you have a tangible object that you guide through various process as you assist it to create something very special.
+Along the journey there are obstacles and numerous changes to conditions / situations which, when combined with the tyranny of time, means that you need to adapt and change what you’re doing to try and maximise the outcome – short and long term.
+In a physical sense it’s about being alert and interacting with the ocean environment.

 How did you become a Pearling Master and how long did it take?